kaizendorks/vue-autowire/docs-src/conventions/components.md

 # Components

-Vue-Autowire lets you provide 2 different `require.context` instances when defining the components convention:
+Similarly to the [views](./views.md) convention, Vue-Autowire lets you provide 2 different `require.context` instances when defining the components convention:
 ```js
 Vue.use(VueAutowire, {
   components: {